24/7 Emergency Line: (916) 937-8322

 Release TypeRequirementsTypical Wait

-Bail BondPay 10% to bondsman2-8 hours
+Bail BondPay 10% (non-refundable) to bondsman2–8 hours

 Cite OutMinor offense, no aggravating factors4–8 hours

-After release, a critical deadline begins.
-You have only 10 days from your arrest date to request a DMV administrative hearing.
-Missing this deadline results in automatic license suspension.
+After release, the single most important deadline begins.
+You have only 10 calendar days from your arrest date to request a DMV Administrative Per Se (APS) hearing.
+Missing this deadline results in automatic license suspension — no exceptions.

-10-Day DMV Deadline
+10-Day DMV Deadline — Action Required

-Contact the DMV Driver Safety Office to request an Administrative Per Se (APS) hearing.
-This is separate from your criminal case and determines whether your license will be suspended.
+Contact the California DMV Driver Safety Office to request an APS hearing.
+This is separate from your criminal case and determines whether your license will be suspended while your case is pending.

-The Two Parallel Proceedings
+Two Parallel Proceedings

-Criminal Court Case
+Criminal Court Case (VC 23152)

-• • Handled by District Attorney
+• • Prosecuted by District Attorney

-• • Determines guilt/innocence
+• • Determines guilt or innocence

-• • Potential jail, fines, probation
+• • Potential: jail, fines, DUI school, probation

-• • Constitutional protections apply
+• • Full constitutional protections apply

 DMV Administrative Action